techtalk/SpecLog-Resources-PluginSample/Documentation/documentation.md

 ### <a name="7"></a>7.
 Finishing the plugin

-We have one more task left: implementing the core functionality of our plugin - in our case, this is the HTML export.
+We have one more task left: implementing the core functionality of our plugin &ndash; in our case the HTML export.
-We can place the code which is responsible for the HTML export to the `TriggerAction` method of the `HtmlExportActivity` class.
+We can place the code which is responsible for the HTML export to the `TriggerAction` method of our `HtmlExportActivity` class.
 Since SpecLog already contains a service which is capable of the HTML export, the code will be simple:

 ![Finishing HtmlExportActivity](img/finishing-htmlexportactivity.png)